Skip navigation menu

 Darializa is a working-class Afro-Latina who has been organizing in upper Manhattan for a fairer, more equitable, and more affordable New York City since she was a teenager.

-She knows her community deserves better — and she won’t stop organizing until that promise becomes reality.
+Darializa knows our community is not for sale and that we deserve better — and she won’t stop organizing until that promise becomes reality.

 photo (generic)